- The pronunciation of Greek words may differ slightly, as the Greek language has various regional dialects, and .

 Keeping with the theme of politeness, you are sure to hear the question directed to you at least a couple of times a day.

 These are some of the most considerate words in Greece.
 You might even hear the question ‘pos eisai esi?’.
-It means exactly the same, as ‘esi’ means ‘you’ in Greek, so don’t get confused.
+It means exactly the same, as ‘esi’ means ‘you’ in Greek, so don’t get these basic words confused.

 It’s just how you say ‘how are you?’ in greek.
 If you want to know how to say in Greek that you’re good, ‘eimai kala’ or ‘eimai ok’ will do the trick.